 -

-Continue to cook until all the vegetables are very tender and the sauce is creamy and well combined.
+Continue cooking until all the vegetables are very tender and the sauce is smooth and well combined.

 -